Kubernetes Developer Workshop

 💻 Adding The Frontend

-We’ve ignored the frontend until this point, with the API and backend in place we are finally ready to deploy it.
-We need to use a Deployment and Service just as before.
+We've ignored the frontend until this point, with the API and DB in place we are finally ready to deploy it.
+We need to use a Deployment and Service just as before (you might be starting to see a pattern!).
 We can pick up the pace a little and setup everything we need in one go.

 For the Deployment: